STEP 1: Create a New Document

 To create a non-bleed brochure we will create a document that is the same size as our finish size, 8.5x11.
 Then you will want to create an outer margin around the page of .25".
 This is the printer margin, nothing should be in this space.
 When you are done with your design this space should be completely white.
 Once we have that margin then you can create the 3 panels of the brochure.
-Each panel should be 3.667" wide by 8.5" tall.
+The front and back panels should each be 3.6875" wide by 8.5" tall, while the inside panel which gets folded in should be 3.625" wide x 8.5" tall.
 When this is completed you will have the correct layout for a non bleed brochure.

 Bleed Brochure Setup:

 For the bleed brochure we will create a document that is a .5" larger than our finish size of 8.5x11, meaning 9x11.5.